 I was born in 1965 in Ukraine, and brought up in a non-religious family.
-I entered college to study mechanical engineering, and eventually earned a Master’s degree in the field.
-But I had begun to paint during my freshman year, and for many years thereafter created “secular” canvases.
-During all this time, one question remained foremost in my mind: What is ultimate beauty?
-In the search for an answer, I turned to iconographic images.
+I entered college to study mechanical engineering, and eventually earned a Master's degree in the field.
+I began to paint during my freshman year, and for many years thereafter created "secular" canvases.
+Throughout this time, one question remained foremost in my mind: What is ultimate beauty?
+In search for the answer, I turned to iconographic images.

 From my experience in painting, I found that contemporary art has no interest in anything beyond itself.
 Today's artists see their vocation only as self-expression.
 The most important feature of art today is "uniqueness," a vain pursuit that compels the artist to invent a new style or come up with a new concept instead of learning from nature.
 In most cases, what makes new styles "unique" is that it opposes the style that preceded it.
 This makes the progress of art a matter of constant warfare.
 What's more, in the contemporary world, artwork has become mere merchandise, rendering the artist not a creator, but a salesperson and PR specialist.

-I brought my first “trials” to an Orthodox Church in Dnipropetrovsk, Ukraine, where I then lived.
+I brought my first “attempts” to an Orthodox Church in Dnipropetrovsk, Ukraine, where I lived.
 At the time, I had not been baptized, and did not even believe in God.

-The priest who critiqued my attempts was surprised that I had not been baptized, and suggested that it be done immediately.
+The priest who critiqued my drafts was surprised that I had not been baptized, and suggested that it be done immediately.

 I did not want to make such a decision so hastily.
-After long and rather painful process of reconsidering my life and goals, I was baptized into the Orthodox Church by the same priest who judged my first attempts at iconography.
+Nevertheless, after a long and rather painful process of reconsidering my life and goals, I was baptized into the Orthodox Church by the same priest who judged my first attempts at iconography.

-Recently, I completed two more iconostases in America — one at St. Paul church in Denison, Texas, and one at Holy Apostles church in Tulsa, Oklahoma.
-I have also completed nearly 100 icons for various churches and private customers in my studio in Dallas.
-In 2006, I was ordained a subdeacon by His Eminence +Dmitri, who was at the time Archbishop of Dallas and the South (OCA).
+In 2006, I was ordained a Subdeacon by His Eminence Dmitri, who was the Archbishop of Dallas and the South (OCA).
 I live in Dallas with my wife and children.

 Western audiences, both Christian and non-Christian, often find through exposure to Orthodox icons and practice that iconography is not a naïve or folk art which is required in church by old customs, but a revelation of eternal Truth and enormous and profound Beauty.